lukeshafer/blog/src/content/blog/Writing-your-own-reactive-signal-library.md

 }
 ```

 As you can see, any call to a signal in the JSX results in that expression being wrapped in a `createEffect` automatically.
+This specific behavior is the main reason Solid uses a compiler.
 This means that any usage of a signal in JSX is automatically reactive, and the DOM will update on its own when that signal is updated.
-You only need to create

-simplest oauth

-simplest oauth
+Of note — the code we wrote isn't _exactly_ what the Solid compiler outputs, as it uses template elements and a few other optimizations to lead to the best possible performance.
+Still, the compiler's output is still readable, and I highly recommend messing with [the Solid playground](https://playground.solidjs.com) to get a better feel for how it transforms your code, as it's very valuable to understand what you're shipping to your users!